Big investor group urges action, not words, to meet climate goals

 Environmental groups and some investors worry progress has stalled, with the Ukraine war providing room for energy companies to invest more in fossil fuels and executives generally having an easier ride at shareholder meetings.

-"Phase one for us changed the conversation on climate," Francois Humbert, Chair of CA100+'s Steering Committee and a fund manager at Generali Investments, told Reuters.
+"Phase one for us changed the conversation on climate," Francois Humbert, Chair of CA100+'s Steering Committee and an engagement manager at Generali Investments, told Reuters.

 "In phase two the overarching goal is to go from words to action," he said, promising there would be "more accountability, more transparency, more seniority" for investors.